Yeggstry/microservice-rest-petstore/README.md

 * Enable HTTPS.
 * Caching of GET requests (either via the application or via API Gateway).
 * Logging
-* Create release artifact within github.
+* Create release artifact within Github.
+* Create a more effective release process for multiple environments in Github.

 ## Development Timeline
 The following timeline provides a view into how this service was developed.